Live Performances Index

 Set: unknown.

 Comments: Free gig, supported by 999, given in consolation for non-appearance at the Chelmsford City Rock Festival.
-Jon Moss now took over drums.
+Final show for Dave Berk on drums (other than occasional stand-in appearances).

 Set: unknown.